 The decision to lend against your property depends on the provider’s underwriting criteria and the assessment made by the surveyor valuing the property.

 Some homes of unusual construction may carry higher risks that can cause the lender to be cautious about lending against that property.
 For example, thatched roofs – while they look great – are a significantly greater fire risk than ordinary tiling.

 A historic, timber-framed manor house from the 14th century may be a rare gem, but is highly unlikely to have been built to meet modern housing safety standards.
 On the other hand, precast concrete buildings built just after World War II were not designed to be in use for so long and can be plagued with maintenance problems.

-Consequently, you will find that both your choice of lender and offers available to you will be less than for standard-build mortgages.
+Those wanting a mortgage for an unusual property will find that both your choice of lender and mortgages available to you will be less than for properties of a standard-build.